 How to Make Vegan + Gluten-Free Lemon Poppy Seed Muffins

-You’ll need two bowls, a whisk, batter scoop, and 12 cavity muffin tin (or two six cavity muffin tins).
+You’ll need two bowls, a whisk, a batter scoop, and a 12-cavity muffin tin (or two six-cavity muffin tins).

 You’ll also notice there’s no egg in this recipe.
-The combination of the apple cider vinegar and baking soda will act as a leavening agent, ensuring these muffins rise without any egg.
+Combining apple cider vinegar and baking soda will act as a leavening agent, ensuring these muffins rise without any egg.
 Yep, I’m totally geeking out on baking science.

 Bake the muffins at 375º F for 18-23 minutes until muffins are light golden brown and when no batter comes off on a toothpick inserted into the center.